Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate: Results

-Changes in the coastal flood are influenced by two primary factors, TC climatology changes, and SLR, but their roles differ across Bangladesh's coastline.
-To assess the relative contribution of these factors to the increase in coastal flood, we compared the ensemble medians of coastal flooding (incorporating SLR, see Figure~\ref{fig:figa2}) and storm tide (without considering SLR, see Figure~\ref{fig:figs10}) at each return period.
-The assessment incorporates stochastic time-varying SLR in TC simulations (see Section~\ref{SLR} and Figure~\ref{fig:figa7}).
-The results, depicted in Figure~\ref{fig:fig3}, show that the proportion of coastal flood attributed to the change in TC climatology is greater under CMIP6 SSP5-8.5 than under CMIP5 RCP8.5.
-Interestingly, projections within CMIP6 SSP5-8.5 indicate that TC climatology has more impact (TC contribution greater than 50\%) than SLR on coastal flooding.
+Two primary factors influence the changes in the storm tide: TC climatology changes and SLR.
+However, their roles differ across Bangladesh's coastline.
+As depicted in Figure~\ref{fig:fig4}, projections under CMIP6 SSP5-8.5 indicate that TC climatology change contributes more to storm tide than SLR, with TC contributions exceeding 50\%.
+Moreover, the proportion of the storm tide attributed to TC climatology change is more significant under SSP5-8.5 compared to SSP2-4.5 and SSP3-7.0.
+The assessments compare the ensemble medians of storm tide with SLR incorporated (Figure~\ref{fig:fig3}) and without SLR incorporated (Figure~\ref{fig:figs3}) for each return period.
+The SLR case injects stochastic time-dependent SLR in storm tide simulations (Section~\ref{SLR} and Figures~\ref{fig:figs22},~\ref{fig:figs23},~\ref{fig:figs24}).

-Specifically, under CMIP5 RCP8.5, 42.6\% (50-year return period), 48.2\% (100-year return period), and 66.7\% (500-year return period) of all 54 stations experience an increase in coastal flood predominantly caused by TC climatology change rather than SLR.
-On average, TC climatology change contributes 49.9\% (in the Ganges), 52.6\% (in the Meghna), and 47.0\% (in the Chattogram) to the increase of coastal flood for the 100-year return period.
-In comparison, projections under CMIP6 SSP5-8.5 indicate that TC climatology changes dominate the growth of coastal flood in 94.4\% (50-year return period), 100\% (100-year return period), and 100\% (500-year return period) of all 54 stations.
-On average, TC climatology change contributes 71.6\% (in the Ganges), 71.9\% (in the Meghna), and 63.2\% (in the Chattogram) to the increase in coastal flood for the 100-year return period.
+Specifically, using the 100-year storm tide as an example (Figure~\ref{fig:fig4}, panels \textbf{D, E, F}), under SSP2-4.5, 44\% of all 50 VS experience an increase predominantly caused by TC climatology change rather than SLR.
+On average, TC climatology change contributes 41.8\% (in the Ganges), 54.7\% (in the Meghna), and 33\% (in the Chattogram) to the increase in storm tides.

+Similarly, under SSP3-7.0, TC climatology change contributes more than SLR to the rise in 26\% of all 50 VS. On average, TC climatology change contributes 41.6\% (in the Ganges), 50.4\% (in the Meghna), and 27\% (in the Chattogram) to the increase in storm tides.

+In comparison, projections under SSP5-8.5 indicate that TC climatology changes dominate the growth in 74\% of all 50 VS. On average, TC climatology changes contribute 61.1\% (in the Ganges), 64.6\% (in the Meghna), and 51.1\% (in the Chattogram) to the increase in storm tides.